Warm welcome to The Gap State School community.

 - Speech Language Pathologist - Wendy Turner

-- English as an Additional Language or Dialect teacher – Sharon Liddle
+- English as an Additional Language or Dialect teacher – Sharon Liddell

-- Specialist Support Staff- Lisa Evans and Catherine Jones
+- Specialist Support Staff - Danielle Panteli, Helen Dean, Lisa Evans

 We are also able to access a wide range of specialist staff from regional offices including therapists, nurses, Principal Advisors Autism, Principal Advisors Mental Health, Reading and Writing Coaches, wellbeing professionals, Principal Advisors Inclusion, Auslan Coaches and Advisory Visiting Teachers.